adaltas/node-nikita-docs/README.md

 ## Request

+Create a GitHub personal access token with the "public_repo - Access public repositories" access.
 Encrypt the token for Travis:

 ```
 docker run \